Rate of Growth of Distributionally Chaotic Functions: Growth of Distributionally Irregular Entire Functions

 \section{Growth of Distributionally Irregular Entire Functions}

-We consider the average $L^p$-norm growth, for $1 \leq p \leq \infty$, of entire functions that are distributionally irregular with respect to the differentiation operator $D \colon H(\C) \to H(\C)$.
-Initial growth estimates were obtained by Bernal and Bonilla~\cite{BGB16} and here we improve the permissible growth estimates while also computing estimates for lower rates of growth.
+In this section we consider growth of entire functions that are distributionally irregular with respect to the differentiation operator $D$ acting on the space $H(\C)$ of entire functions.
+We first introduce the pertinent definitions that allow us to precisely specify how growth is measured.